RichiiCD/Alpha-Chat/README.md

 ## Config the environment

 1. Downaload and install Python v3.9.
-2. Install the python dependencies that you can find in the `requirements.txt` file.
+2. Install the python dependencies that you can find in the `backend\requirements.txt` file.
 3. Download and install Node.js v16.
 4. Configure the server address (localhost by default).